Lost | The first mainstream phenomenon on TV

 Produced and aired by ABC, Lost is the intertwined past, present, and future story of a group of plane crash survivors who land on a mysterious island and slowly try to find their way back home.
-In 2004 – on the verge of a new social media and streaming dominated era – there had been other popular shows, such as The Sopranos, The X-files, and Twin Peaks.
+In 2004 – on the verge of a new social media and streaming-dominated era – there were other popular shows, such as The Sopranos, The X-files, and Twin Peaks.
 However, thanks to its combination of subgenres, non-linear timeline, and complex characters – Lost became the first real mainstream phenomenon on TV.

 In 2008 a group of fans created a Wiki fandom section in its honor.
 Lostpedia features more than 7.380 articles and several sections that explore all its inside elements like ‘Mysteries,’ ‘Cultural references,’ and ‘Literary techniques.’